zcc31415926/lora_wrapper/README.md

 Run `python cvtckpt.py` to make conversions between checkpoint files with and without LoRA after training
 - Set `mode = 'embed'` to embed LoRA weights into Stable Diffusion weights and save the ensemble.
 The LoRA structure is PRESERVED in the saved checkpoint file for training or sampling with the wrapped model
-- Set `mode == 'extract'` to extract and save LoRA weights from a wrapped model.
+- Set `mode = 'extract'` to extract and save LoRA weights from a wrapped model.
 The saved checkpoint file is much smaller than the ensemble
-- Set `mode == 'merge'` to merge LoRA weights into Stable Diffusion weights and save the ensemble.
+- Set `mode = 'merge'` to merge LoRA weights into Stable Diffusion weights and save the ensemble.
 The LoRA structure is ERASED in the saved checkpoint file for training or sampling with the LoRA-free model.
 Merging with multiple LoRA weights supported

 ## Bugs & Limitations

 ### Bugs

+- To be tested...

 ### Limitations